 Young People Cornwall is an affiliated organisation of UK Youth and supports them to achieve their aims and objectives.
-Young People Cornwall is a member of the The Learning Partnership for Cornwall and the Isles of Scilly, Cornwall Voluntary Sector Forum, Safer Cornwall and the Our Safeguarding Children Partnership (OSCP) and works closely with these organisations to ensure that we are able to influence strategic decision-making at a county, regional and national level.
+Young People Cornwall is a member of Cornwall Voluntary Sector Forum, Safer Cornwall and the Our Safeguarding Children Partnership (OSCP) and works closely with these organisations to ensure that we are able to influence strategic decision-making at a county, regional and national level.